 Both bourgeois and radical thinking emerge in response to the negativity of capital, or to the existential opening generated by financial accumulation.
 This negativity is a clearing that suspends the actual in contingency, indetermination or uncertainty.
 Capital erases the reality of the actual by conjuring the idea of its undetermined future.
 Faced with the infinity of an uncertain future, there is a tendency to panic and grasp after attachments in desperate efforts to maintain subjective finitude, or the composition of praxis.
 I beleive that it is this panic reflex which leads to the typical contradictions of bourgeois corruption.
 These are odious tendencies which result from the inability to process infinity, an inadequicy of representational resources.
 There is the often concealed obsession with ensuring the future superiority of one’s class.
 By clinging to the idea of one’s superior reproductive power, the life of one’s kin-group acquires an aura of invincibility.
 Uncertainty is dispelled by conceiving the future as a struggle between kinship groups, and if one is convinced of their own reproductive superiority, then that provides the assurance of an immortality.
 The fantasy of the triumph of the self-same over the others in a reproductive duel becomes a charm with which to dispell indetermination.
 This subject’s own sexual superiority provides a pragmatic principle which allows them to proceed coherently in the face of otherwise overwhelming uncertainty.

 Radical thought can be understood as a reaction to this classical bourgeois subject.
 It rejects an obsessional identification with a superior class, and that way it reverts to the crises of the overwhelming negativity of capital accumulation.
 The need for an alternate principle of subjective composition has led radicals to invert bourgeois idealism, so that class inferiority becomes a principle.
-Over the centuries, radical thought has been through a series of encounters with its boureois adversary, but a viable alternative for subjective composition has never arisen.
+Over the centuries, radical thought has been through a series of encounters with its bourgeois adversary, but a viable alternative for subjective composition has never arisen.
 I am proposing that we step decisively beyond this adversarial relation, and move towards an identification and appropriation of the subjective resources of this enemy.
 This would not be to merely mimic the bourgeois in any of its hitherto incarnations, but to reconstruct its subjectivity in an original manner functionally tailored to immanent intensive conditions.

 This opens a (somewhat…perhaps…) original chapter in radical thought where the conceptual terrain shifts drastically.
 Our problem is no longer to defeat a bourgeois adversary, but to occupy a bourgeois subject position in order to better symbolize the experience of the ontological negativity of capital accumulation.
 This is a pragmatic decision with potentially far-reaching implications, and with a basis in various traditions of radical thought.

 One of the key conceptual resources for this project is the separation of value-spheres that characterizes Weberian modernity.
-This is how we distinguish radical from bourgeois thinking.
+This allows us to distinguish radical from bourgeois thinking.
 Radicalism has tended to fixate on socio-political values in opposition to the socio-economic attachments of the bourgeois.
 My proposal is to take a step beyond this opposition, so that both of these obsessional tendencies would be suspended.
 My idea is to combine these two spheres into what we could call a primary order of sexual values, which would include the sort of vitalist reproductive values criticized by Hannah Arendt in The Human Condition (1958).
 Stepping beyond vitalism, the problem is to construct a secondary level of cultural values that surpasses that phase of political-economy in an original manner.
 This would mean abandoning the deepest and most sentimental attachments of leftist political morality, along with the opposed attachments to socio-economic status.
 This also means that radicalism is an essentially perverse activity.

 These reconstructed bourgeoisie are authentic in their consciousness of being adrift on an ocean of imperceptible intensities, and it’s their disposition within those waves that arises as their distinguishing cultural problem – the problem of maintaining their subjective repose amidst the ocean of material flows.
 Their culture is their matadorean struggle to bring the vertigo of intensities into the determination of coherent subjective forms, and for this purpose they invoke the mystery of the event as an axiological fulcrum.
 The intensities are brought to heal through orchestrated simulations.
 It is through their periodic refabulations of the event that this bourgeoisie are able to take possession of themselves subjectively.
 The event is the ever-changing structural ideology (religious, historical, theatrical) which allows them to coerce the flow of intensity into tasteful distributions of sensation.
-This bourgeoisie are descendants of the counter-reformation and practitioners of neobaroque sorcery, although they have reasons to obscure the secrets of their ancestry, which they do by professing crude utilitarianism or pragmatism.
+This bourgeoisie has negativity, and these are descendants of the counter-reformation and practitioners of neobaroque sorcery, although they have reasons to obscure the secrets of their ancestry, which they do by professing crude utilitarianism or pragmatism.

-This baroque bourgeoisie are a distinctly “cultural people”, in that they reduce the other value spheres – including religion, politics, society, and economics – to instruments for their cultural projects of managing intensities.
+This bourgeoisie are a distinctly “cultural people”, in that they reduce the other value spheres – including religion, politics, society, and economics – to instruments for their cultural projects of managing intensities.
 By artificially restaging the sacred events of religion and politics, they channel intensities into their subjective compositions.
 They engage in dramaturgical contests over the staging of the event, and over the distribution of roles, which are the channels by which subjects receive their symbolic power.

 This is a class of people who conjure the sacred event in order to marshall intensities.
 This cultural sorcery breaks with the class dialectic of political-economy and its vitalist ideal of reproduction.
 This culture is both ascetic and iconoclastic, in that it breaks free from a preexisting sexual habitat where its values would remain trapped within the reproductive systems of society, politics and economics.
 This perverse marshalling of intensities breaks with the instincts of reproduction, and this separation of consciousness from primary sexual instinct alters the nature of emotional experience.
 These baroque bourgeois are ascetic in that they refuse to feel emotions directly or passively, so that their emotions can be actively chosen as interpretations of intensive conditions according to symbolic roles.
 They refuse to be affected by any real necessity of reproduction in order to assume emotive roles within the symbolic coordinates of the event.
 But they must avoid getting too close to the event itself, because they know it is only a mask or screen over a punctuation in the flow of intensities.
 Such a torsion is ultimately all that is indicated by words like revolution, sovereign act, or crucifixion.
 This event is what Kant would call a Regulative Ideal, a false pretext which fascilitates the assumption of symbolic roles by symbolizing or sublimating an intensive dynamism.
 It determines the otherwise uncoded intensities so they can be systematized for subjectification.